Zygolophodon: Description

+As with other mammutids, the molars have a zygodont morphology.
+The fused front region of the lower jaw (the mandibular symphysis) is primitively elongate and bears tusks/incisors, as exhibited in specimens of species like Z. proavus, but in some individuals of Z. turicensis, the front part of the lower jaw is short and sometimes in addition lacks lower tusks.
+The upper tusks have enamel bands and are untwisted and downward curving, and outwardly diverge from each other.
+The jaws retained permanent premolar teeth.
+Species probably reached similar sizes to the American mastodon, with a shoulder height of 2.5-3 m estimated for the species Z. metachinjiensis.

+Ecology

+Zygolophodon is suggested to have primarily had a browsing-based diet.
+Its teeth primarily served to vertically chew plant material.

-Taxonomy
+Taxonomy and evolution

 Zygolophodon belongs in the family Mammutidae, whose best known member is the American mastodon (Mammut americanum).
+Due to the conservatism of tooth morphology in Zygolophodon and the fact that most species are only or mostly known from molar teeth, is it difficult to determine the true number of valid species.

 The genus likely originated in Africa.
 The oldest species is Z. aegyptensis, known from Egypt and Namibia, dating to the late Early Miocene-early Middle Miocene.
-The species Z. turcensis had a widespread distribution in both Africa (Kenya, Tunisia) and Europe, dating to the Middle-Late Miocene, with its earliest appearance in Europe being approximately 18-17 million years ago.
+The species Z. turicensis had a widespread distribution in both Africa (Kenya, Tunisia), Anatolia and Europe, dating to the Early-Late Miocene, with its earliest appearance in Europe being approximately 18-17 million years ago, and last appearance in the region dating to around 7-6 million years ago.
+The youngest confirmed record of Zygolophodon in Africa dates to around 13 million years ago, based on teeth suggested to belong to Z. turicensis found in Kenya, though a possible younger record is known from the Late Miocene of Algeria.

 The species Z. tapiroides (Desmarets, 1822) is considered invalid.
 The taxonomy of East Asian Zygolophodon is uncertain.
 Tassy et al. (1988) synonymised many Chinese species with Z. gobiensis (including Z. lufengensis, Z. chinjiensis, Z. nemonguensis, Z. gromovae and Z. jiningensis, as well as Miomastodon tongxiensis), with Z. gobiensis also known from Mongolia, but other authors suggest that at least some of these species may be valid.
-The species Z. atavus is known from the early Middle Miocene of Kazakhstan, while Z. metachinjiensis is known from the mid-Late Miocene of Pakistan.
-An indeterminate species has also been reported from Thailand.
+The species Z. atavus is known from the early Middle Miocene of Kazakhstan.
+The oldest remains of Zygolophodon on the Indian subcontinent are known from the Bugti Hills of Pakistan, dating to around 19-17 million years ago.
+The species Z. metachinjiensis is known from the mid-Late Miocene (around 13.8 to 12.4 million years ago) of Pakistan.
+Zygolophodon has also been reported from western India, dating to the mid Miocene, and other probable remains dating to the Late Miocene, around 10 million years old, representing the youngest mammutids on the Indian subcontinent.
+An indeterminate species has also been reported from Thailand, of uncertain but probably Late Miocene age.